airmanparker34/steamquerybot/readme.md

 Installing your app

 1) Copy the URL that was generated when settings permissions (link at bottom), and paste it into your browser.
+2) After installing your app, check that the bot has joined your Dicord